QuayAu/fxtract/README.md

       - No more code bloat thanks to R6.
       - Very large datasets are supported, since data is only read into RAM when needed.
-Minimum requirement: Individual datasets for each id must be small enough to be read into memory.
+Minimum requirement: Individual datasets for each ID must be small enough to be read into memory.
       - Features will be calculated for each ID individually and can be parallelized with the `future`-package.
       - If one feature on one ID throws an error, this will not stop the